ResearchComputing/Documentation/docs/software/gaussian.md

 To set up your shell environment to use G16, load a Gaussian software module (e.g. `module load gaussian/16_avx2`).
 Nearly all necessary environment variables are configured for you via the module.
-You do not need to source g16.login or g16.profile if running single-node jobs, but if you are running multi-node parallel jobs you will need to add `source $g16root/g16/bsd/g16.login` (tcsh shell) or `source $g16root/g16/bsd/g16.profile` (bash shell) to your job script after you load the Gaussian module.
+You do not need to source g16.login or g16.profile if running single-node jobs.
 However, it is important to specify `GAUSS_SCRDIR` to tell G16 where to put its large scratch files.
 These should always be on a [scratch storage system](../compute/filesystems.html) (`/scratch/alpine/$USER` on Alpine or `rc_scratch/$USER` on Blanca.)
-If `GAUSS_SCRDIR` is not set, then the scratch files will be created in whatever directory G16 is run from;
-if this directory is in `/projects` or `/home`, then your job's performance will be dramatically reduced.
+If `GAUSS_SCRDIR` is not set, then the scratch files will be created in whatever directory G16 is run from; if this directory is in `/projects` or `/home`, then your job's performance will be dramatically reduced.

 ### Running G16